 As this is the general room humidity level in most buildings you don’t really need any extra special measures to maintain this level.

-Obviously natural air humidity fluctuates all the time so don’t worry if the area you live in has high humidity levels, it’s when you try and maintain a constantly high level of humidity that problems can start.
+Obviously natural air humidity fluctuates all the time so don’t worry if the area you live in has higher levels.
+It’s when you try and maintain a constantly high level of humidity for veiled chameleons that problems can start.

 Panther Chameleon Humidity Level – 60%

-Ideally, a humidity level of 70% would make your panther chameleon the most comfortable but this is difficult to achieve in most homes competing with running air conditioners, heaters and the like.
+Ideally, a humidity level of 70% would make your panther chameleon the most comfortable.
+However, this is difficult to achieve in most homes competing with running air conditioners, heaters and the like.

 A study cited in this book found that panthers kept at a humidity level of around 50% showed no adverse health effects associated with poor humidity levels.